BrunoGrasselli/ansible-logstash/README.md

 ansible-playbook -i logstash -u vagrant logstash.yml
 ```

-Adding the filebeat role to your app playbook (example):
+Example of how to add the filebeat role to your app server's playbooks:

 ```
 - hosts: app-vagrant